confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 ARRAY_JOIN(col1, delimiter)
 ```

-Creates a flat String representation of all the elements contained in the given array.
+Creates a flat string representation of all the elements contained in the given array.
-The elements in the resulting String are separated by the chosen `delimiter`,
+The elements in the resulting string are separated by the chosen `delimiter`,
 which is an optional parameter that falls back to a comma `,`.
-The array may contain
-all valid ksql types and supports nested and complex data structures as well,
-for instance, lists of lists or structs containing maps.
+The current implementation only
+allows for array elements of primitive ksqlDB types.

 ## Strings